mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 As the Hackathon for online only meetings is usually held in the week before the online plenary meeting {{?I-D.ietf-shmoo-hackathon}}, that week is already a highly active week for many IETF participants and might provide an opportunity to schedule a few selected sessions.
-If only one session at a time needs to be scheduled, it iseasier to use a time slot that is well assessable for most people in the community in various time zones.
+If only one session at a time needs to be scheduled, it is easier to use a time slot that is well assessable for most people in the community in various time zones.
 This might work especially well for sessions that are of high interest for a large part of community, such as BoFs and dispatch meetings, and therefore hard to schedule during the main IETF week.